Postdoctoral fellow in Cancer genomics

 Dr. Michael D. Taylor - The Hospital for Sick Children, Canada

-PhD student in Pediatric oncology
+PhD student in Pediatric Oncology

 Deciphering the splicing landscape of Ewing sarcoma